What is a Kill in Volleyball? [Definition & Examples]

 Jump as soon as the setter releases the ball to ensure you reach your peak height at the same time the ball comes within your reach.
 Make sure that you push off the ground with as much force as possible to achieve the maximum height of the jump.

 As soon as you reach the jump height, your arms swing above your head.
-Pull your hitting arm back and bend it at a ninety-degree handle.
-Point your non-hitting arm towards the ball to help with accuracy.
+Pull your hitting arm back and bend it at a ninety-degree angle.
+Point your non-hitting arm toward the ball to help with aim and balance.

 To execute a powerful volleyball hit, swing your arm forward quickly with an open hand and fingers together.
 Aim to strike the ball at its peak, ideally above the net, using the center of your hand for maximum power.